pace/cloud-sdk-ios/docs/index.md

 - `geoAppsScope` Can be specified if special Connected Fueling requirements are needed.
 - `allowedAppDrawerLocationOffset` Maximum distance of Cofu station to user in meters to still be shown.
 - `enableLogging` Set to `true` if you want to make use of the Logger provided by `PACECloudSDK`

-The permission `Photo Library Usage` is needed in order to download and save receipts to the user's Photo Library, thus make sure that `NSPhotoLibraryUsageDescription` is correctly set in your target properties.

 ## IDKit
 **IDKit** manages the OpenID (OID) authorization and the general session flow with its token handling via **PACE ID**.